shanewasley/portfolio-www.shanewasley.me/content/posts/aligning-models-with-reality/index.md

 To accomplish these tasks, the prototype needed to show Carson, at a minimum:

+1. Views of:
-1. A view of both the model and scan, side by side, with all surfaces visible
+   - the model and scan, side by side, with all surfaces visible
-2. Controls that let the user rotate, pan, and zoom to identify surfaces
-3. System feedback showing the user when a surface was picked
+   - feedback showing the user when a surface was picked
-4. A control that let the user undo an incorrect surface pick
-5. A control that let the user execute the alignment
-6. A view of the model and scan aligned with each other
+   - the model and scan aligned with each other
+2. Controls for:
+   - rotating, panning, and zooming to identify surfaces
+   - undoing an incorrect surface pick
+   - executing the alignment

 ### Designing a prototype